willhuff0/music_server/music_shared/docs/documentation.md

 A TranscodeWorker will acquire a new TranscodeOperation, which are inserted into the database when a song finishes uploading, and begin processing the audio

 My audio transcoding process is very procedural, the function mainly consists of verification and error checking.
 I use ffmpeg's loudnorm filter to normalize the audio so that one song isn't louder than any others.
-Then I transcode to three different qualities with both libopus and libfdk_aac (aac wouldn't be necessary if apple used common standards, which would save more than half of the storage space since aac files are larger for the same quality - just to point out my frustrations).
+Then I transcode to three different qualities with both libopus and libfdk_aac (aac wouldn't be necessary if apple used common standards, which would save more than half of the storage space since aac files are larger for the same quality).

 ```dart
 Future<String?> processAudio({required MusicServerPaths paths, required String inputFile, required String outputDir, required List<AudioPreset> presets}) async {